Carreau/ipython-wiki/A-gallery-of-interesting-IPython-Notebooks.md

 * He doesn't show IPython in use but his IPython sticker is clear for the entire video: [Planning and Tending the Garden: The Future of Early Childhood Python Education](http://www.youtube.com/watch?v=op61s-QHryk)

 * [Wes McKinney's speech](http://youtu.be/qbYYamU42Sw?t=5m9s) on Python and data analysis features IPython as does his book [Python for Data Analysis](http://shop.oreilly.com/product/0636920023784.do)

+* [This video](https://www.youtube.com/watch?v=zG8FYPFU9n4) shows Plotly and IPython in use at a Montreal Python meetup.